tonimelisma/Relay-Android/PRD.md

-# 📱 Android SMS Sync App – Product Requirements Document (PRD)
+# 📱 Android SMS/MMS/RCS Sync App – Product Requirements Document (PRD)

 ## Overview

 **Goal:**
-Create a lightweight Android app that listens for incoming SMS messages and uploads them to a cloud backend.
-The app will **not send or write** SMS messages — only read and transmit.
+Create a lightweight Android app that listens for incoming SMS/MMS/RCS messages, displays them in a unified list, and later uploads them to a cloud backend.
+The app will **not send or write** messages — only read and (later) upload.

 **Platform:** Android
 **Minimum SDK:** 23 (Android 6.0)
 **Permissions Required:**
 - `RECEIVE_SMS`
 - `READ_SMS`
+- `RECEIVE_MMS`
+- `RECEIVE_WAP_PUSH`
 - `INTERNET`

 ---